This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What are the best pollination techniques?

-Hand-pollinate using a soft brush or cotton swab, transferring pollen between flowers.
+Hand-pollinate exotic fruits using small brushes or cotton swabs to transfer pollen between flowers.

 How to extend fruit shelf life post-harvest?